SichangHe/JSphere/sketch.md

 - ML.
 Presumably by fine-tuning LLM.
     - Pros: guesses intention.
 Reads comments, docs, commit messages.
     - Cons: who labels?
 Where to get GPUs?

+## Development

+Track the evolution of JS usage in websites.
+Where are we going?
+Are we getting more JS unnecessary?
+Are we on a slope to JS hell?